 I'm a huge fan of recipes that make life easier and this Pumpkin Pie Sheet Pan Pancakes is one of those recipes.
-Not only this healthy pumpkin pancake quick and easy, it's like eating a healthy pumpkin pie, in the form of a pancake, for breakfast!
+Not only is this healthy pumpkin pancake quick and easy, but it's like eating a healthy pumpkin pie, in the form of a pancake, for breakfast!

 Jump to:

 My Prize Pumpkin Pie is one of my fave foods in the world.
 I make it for almost every holiday meal.
 And it's the recipe my Mom used, as did my Grandma.
 I love it so much that I wanted to capture all those pumpkin pie flavors and transform them into a pancake.
-The recipe is from my first cookbook, which is over 100 years old.
-And since my pumpkin pie recipe calls for scalded milk, I also use it in these pancakes.
-Scalded milk is not something you see in many recipes now-a-days, but it does serve a purpose. (see explanation below)

 📖Variations & Substitutions